codalnest/files/labor-code-full.md

 One and a half percent of the average monthly salary credit for each credited year of service in excess of ten years;

-Provided, That the monthly income benefit shall 1n no case be less than Two Hundred Fifty Pesos (P250.00).
+Provided, That the monthly income benefit shall in no case be less than Two Hundred Fifty Pesos (P250.00).

 @TAB Coverage and liability